thomasahle/numberlink/README.md

     .....

 The first line consists of the width and height of the puzzle.
-The following lines contains the puzzle where `.` represents an empty square and letters or digits are the sources that must be connected.
+The following lines contain the puzzle where `.` represents an empty square and letters or digits are the sources that must be connected.

-Numberlink then prints the solved puzzle to standard output, either in the format below, or as specified by command line flags:
+Numberlink then prints the solved puzzle to standard output, either in the format below, or as specified by command-line flags:

     5 4
     CCBBB